I noticed something a little different in my News Feed yesterday…

 - People are gonna FREAK!

 People freaking on Facebook is nothing new.
 That’s how they roll.
-But this makes for the perfect freak-out combination: 1) Advertising, 2) No Connections, and 3) News Feed.
+But this makes for the perfect freak-out combination: 1) Advertising, 2) No Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control., and 3) News Feed.

 First of all, yes.
 I just used two numbered lists in two different ways in the span of consecutive sections.
 Numbers are awesome.

 Up until now, a brand could enter your News Feed in three ways (numbered list alert!):

 - Organic post, because you are a Fan;

 - Friend interaction, because they are a Fan; or